SaifSagor/HackerRank-and-HackerEarth/README.md

 # HackerRank and HackerEarth
-Solved Problems of HackerRank and HackerEarth Online Judge
+Solved Problems from HackerRank and HackerEarth Online Judge